 Upon doing so you will receive a link via email to review and sign our confidentiality agreement.
 Once signed we will be able to further the conversation and send you the confidential Offering Documents.
 Please contact firstname.lastname@example.org with any questions.
 Interested parties must demonstrate proof of financial capability, sign a Non-Disclosure Agreement, and answer a few questions related to their background and interests.
 Enquire today about this 75+ Year Established Special Machinery Manufacturer for sale!

-*Special Note: In a victory for small business buyers, the recent $900BB stimulus bill directs the SBA to pay the first 6 months of new SBA 7(a) loans approved between February 1 and September 30, 2021 (up to $9,000/month).
+*Special Note: In a victory for small business buyers, the recent $900BB stimulus bill directs the SBA to waive all guaranty fees and pay up to the first 3 months of new SBA 7(a) loans approved between February 1 and September 30, 2021 (up to $9,000/month).
 Our advice: Don’t wait.
 Find a quality business and get moving quickly.
 Banks will be busy this year and buyers that wait until July/August will likely lose out.